-WOODWIND ENSEMBLE
+WIND ENSEMBLE

 An outlet for woodwind players (flute, clarinet, bass clarinet, bassoon, french horn, alto saxophone) to experience mostly classical repertoire.
 Members learn to blend and balance in an ensemble.
 Skill level is intermediate and beyond.
 They rehearse one lunch time per week.
+(This ensemble is currently not running and will resume according to student interest).

-ROCK BAND
+ROCK BANDS

-This ensembles allow students to work in a rock/pop group (vocals, keyboard, guitar, bass, drumkit) working and performing on contemporary music.
+These ensembles allow students to work in a rock/pop group (vocals, keyboard, guitar, bass, drumkit) working and performing on contemporary music.
 They rehearse after school one night a week from 3:30-5:00.